golingon/lingon/readme.md

 ### Limitless automation

 We are only limited by what a programming language can do.
+We can reuse part of what we build in libraries without external tooling.
+That is not possible with YAML as doesn't support "includes", therefore we need a tool for that.
 Configuration languages are limited by the features they provide.
 Gluing tools together with more tools and configuration to manage more tools and configuration is not a sustainable approach.
 We do use a limited set of tools that we learn well and can extend, but we automate them and test them together using Go.